-Throughout the Middle Ages, the Papal Inquisition forbade biblical translation, threatening imprisonment and death to those who disobeyed.
-Learn the stories of valiant warriors of the faith, such as John Wycliffe, William Tyndale, Martin Luther, the ancient Waldenses, Albigenses and others who hazarded their lives for the sake of sharing the Gospel light with a world drowning in darkness.
+About A lamp in the dark documentary: Throughout the Middle Ages, the Papal Inquisition forbade biblical translation.
+Threatening imprisonment and death to those who disobeyed.
+Learn about the stories of valiant warriors of the faith.
+Learn about John Wycliffe, William Tyndale, Martin Luther, the ancient Waldenses, Albigenses and others who risked their lives for the sake of sharing the Gospel.
+A light within a world drowning in darkness.

 A Lamp in the Dark was filmed on locations in England and Belgium, and features never before seen interviews with leading Bible scholars, including David Brown, Roger Oakland, Alan O’Reilly, D.A.
 Waite and others.
 Also included are chief curators from the British Library in London, Erasmus House in Belgium, and the William Tyndale Museum in Vilvoorde, where Tyndale himself was burnt at the stake.

 This ground-breaking documentary is also filled with rich visual graphics and dramatic re-enactments of key historic events.